rajvipulraj401/JavascriptCodes_Practise/es6 code/README.md

 console.log(a, b); // Outputs: 3 4
 ```

-**Difference from Spread Operator**: One key difference between the spread operator and array destructuring is that the spread operator unpacks all contents of an array into a comma-separated list.
+Imp. ##Difference from Spread Operator**:
+ **One key difference between the spread operator and array destructuring is that the spread operator unpacks all contents of an array into a comma-separated list.
 Consequently, you cannot pick or choose which elements you want to assign to variables.
-Destructuring an array lets us do exactly that.
+Destructuring an array lets us do exactly that.**

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------